Overview of Obesity

 amount of extra body fat.
 Being overweight or obese raises your risk for health problems.

-These include coronary heart disease, type 2 diabetes, asthma, high cholesterol, high
+These include coronary heart disease, type 2 diabetes, asthma, high cholesterol, osteoarthritis,

 Public health experts agree that overweight and obesity have reached epidemic proportions